 This species was recognized as an aquarium fish in 1920 by C. Bruening in Hamburg, Germany.

-It originates from the reservoirs of South America.
-Often found under other names – fiery tetra, flaming tetra.
+It originates from the reservoirs of South America and can be found in Paraiba do Sul and the Guandu River.
+Often found under other names – fiery tetra, flaming tetra, etc.

 Table of Contents